 Consumer Guide® got a second chance to drive the new Audi Q7, which has been completely redone for 2017.
 For this driver it offered the opportunity to use the premium-large sport-utility vehicle differently than he did the first time and learn something new about it.

 This latest Q7 in CG’s care was a line-topping Prestige, which is a step up from the previously tested Premium Plus.
-However, no matter how much stuff is on a Q7, there is but one powerteam: a supercharged 333-horsepower 3.0-liter V6 with 8-speed automatic transmission.
+The powerteam was the same as before, however: a supercharged 333-horsepower 3.0-liter V6 with 8-speed automatic transmission.
 The EPA estimates that this combination will average 19 mpg in city driving, 25 mpg on the highway, and 21 combined.
 (A turbocharged 252-hp 2.0-liter 4-cylinder is the Q7’s base engine, but we haven’t had the chance yet to test one so equipped.)

 Here’s where that second-chance business comes into play.
 In the previous Q7 test, this reviewer basically commuted to work on often-sluggish Chicago expressways.
 Alternating between acceleration-altering “Comfort” and “Dynamic” driving modes (and often disabling the stop/start feature), he recorded a substandard 17.94 mpg from a 184.3-mile stint composed of 75 percent city-type driving.
 This time, though, the commuting was augmented by a run to a resort town on the “west coast” of Michigan that added a lot of open-road driving.
 Operating solely in Comfort mode for 446.2 miles, just 27 percent of which were in city conditions, the Q7 made a commendable 22.93 mpg.
 The whole test was done on a single tank of premium gas.
 At its peak on the Interstate, the current average reported on the vehicle-information display was closing in on 29 mpg, and the truck’s own calculations suggested that a bit more open-highway driving would have extended range to more than 500 miles.